openbmc/openbmc/poky/documentation/migration-guides/migration-general.rst

    The better solution (where practical) is to use append files (``*.bbappend``) to capture any customizations you want to make to a recipe.
-Doing so, isolates your changes from the main recipe making them much more manageable.
+Doing so isolates your changes from the main recipe, making them much more manageable.
 However, sometimes it is not practical to use an append file.
 A good example of this is when introducing a newer or older version of a recipe in another layer.

 -  *Updating Append Files*:

-   Since append files generally only contain your customizations, they often do not need to be adjusted for new releases.
-However, if the ``.bbappend`` file is specific to a particular version of the recipe (i.e. its name does not use the % wildcard) and the version of the recipe to which it is appending has changed, then you will at a minimum need to rename the append file to
+   Since append (``.bbappend``) files generally only contain your customizations, they often do not need to be adjusted for new releases.
+However, if the append file is specific to a particular version of the recipe (i.e. its name does not use the % wildcard) and the version of the recipe to which it is appending has changed, then you will at a minimum need to rename the append file to